 - a.
-Report directly to the Select Board that shall be responsible for annually evaluating his/her performance; and coordinate with the Town Administrator on the day to day financial operations; - b.
+Report directly to the Town Administrator who shall be responsible for annually evaluating his/her performance; and coordination of the day to day financial operations.
+The Finance Director / Accountant shall have direct access to the Select Board to consult on the financial operations of the Town; - b.
 Appoint, employ, supervise, evaluate, retain and may suspend or terminate the staff, whether employees or contractors, necessary for the operation of the Finance Director / Accountant Department; - c.
 Manage the cash flow of the town, and record reconciliation; - d.
 Conduct a strategic analysis and forecasting of: revenue, expenditures, (short, intermediate and long term) and employee benefits; - e.
 Meet periodically with the Treasurer (whether elected or appointed), Collector (whether elected or appointed), Director of Assessing and the Town Administrator as a group or separately; - f.
 In consultation with and considering the recommendations of the Treasurer, Collector, Director of Assessing and Town Administrator, create, maintain and oversee consistent and integrated financial procedures and computer systems throughout the Town's financial function; - g.
 Coordinate financial information with the Sherborn and Dover/Sherborn Regional school departments, and the Treasurer, Collector, Director of Assessing, and the Town Administrator and provide reports, as needed or requested, to Town Departments and Committees; - h.
 Perform all the duties specifically required of a Town Accountant by the General Laws of the Commonwealth of Massachusetts; - i.
 Perform other duties, not assigned by law to the Town Treasurer or Town Collector or the Town Board of Assessors, as the Select Board shall determine including but not limited to the administration of Payroll/Benefit programs for Sherborn's municipal and school employees; - j.
-Report quarterly on each of the above enumerated duties to the Chairman of the Select Board, Chairman of the Advisory Committee, Treasurer, Collector, Director of Assessing and Town Administrator; such reports shall be public record except as to portions which may be exempt from disclosure under law and available to the general public.
+Report quarterly on each of the above enumerated duties to the Chairman of the Select Board, Chairman of the Advisory Committee, Treasurer, Collector, Director of Assessing and Town

+Administrator; such reports shall be public record except as to portions which may be exempt from disclosure under law and available to the general public.